Skip to navigation Skip to main content

 In-Memory Cache

-Images will be regenerated (and the cache ignored) if:
+Images will be regenerated (and the cache bypassed) if:

 • The source image file size changes (on local image files)